What is nonverbal communication: importance, types, and examples

 3. Extraversion and introversion

 This is the difference from where your team members get their energy.
 Extraversion is a situation where team members get energy through socializing and collaboration.
 They are called extroverts.
-While introversion is the opposite and team members get energy by being alone or in very small groups.
+While introversion is the opposite, team members get energy alone or in tiny groups.
 They are called introverts.

 It is difficult to engage both these categories together.
-Extroverts would be open and highly enthusiastic while introverts may feel left out in socialization events.
+Extroverts are open and enthusiastic, while introverts may feel left out in socialization events.
 You must understand the category to which your team members belong.
 However, you should not try to change their mindset.
-You should provide a comfortable workplace for each of them and ensure a steady progression of the work.
+You should provide a comfortable workplace for each of them and ensure a steady work progression.

 4. Seasonal Affective Disorder (S.A.D.)

 Seasonal Affective Disorder is an irreplaceable attribute that comes in during the winter season.
-According to scientific studies, doctors and researchers revealed that individuals tend to go through this disorder during the winter season.
+According to scientific studies, doctors and researchers revealed that individuals tend to go through this disorder during winter.
 This is because of the shorter days and low levels of sunlight.

-This condition hinders stimulus modality, i.e., the response of the individual to a stimulus.
+This condition hinders stimulus modality, i.e., the individual’s response to a stimulus.
 In such cases, it is difficult to understand what your team members are going through.

 5. Intercultural communication

-Nonverbal cues hold a significant role when it comes to interpersonal communication with people having regional or cultural differences.
-Persons belonging to a particular religious background will abstain from any kind of physical touch.
+Nonverbal cues play a significant role in interpersonal communication with people with regional or cultural differences.
+Persons belonging to a particular religious background will abstain from any physical touch.
 However, others are comfortable with embracing the workplace.

 In other cases, even the intensity and firmness of a handshake send out a different meaning in different parts of the world.
-Therefore, you need to be aware of the common perceptions before proceeding with nonverbal cues.
+Therefore, you must know the common perceptions before proceeding with nonverbal cues.

 Eliminate chaos and misunderstanding with these 9 effective communication strategies to connect better with your team.